wolfs/gradle-jpi-plugin/README.md

 description = 'A description of your plugin'

 jenkinsPlugin {
-    // Version of Jenkins core this plugin depends on. coreVersion = '1.420'
+    // version of Jenkins core this plugin depends on, must be 1.420 or later coreVersion = '1.420'

-    // Human-readable name of plugin.
+    // human-readable name of plugin
     displayName = 'Hello World plugin built with Gradle'

-    // URL for plugin on Jenkins wiki or elsewhere. url = 'http://wiki.jenkins-ci.org/display/JENKINS/SomePluginPage'
+    // URL for plugin on Jenkins wiki or elsewhere url = 'http://wiki.jenkins-ci.org/display/JENKINS/SomePluginPage'

-    // Plugin URL on GitHub.
-Optional.
+    // plugin URL on GitHub, optional
     gitHubUrl = 'https://github.com/jenkinsci/some-plugin'

-    // Use the plugin class loader before the core class loader.
-Defaults to false. pluginFirstClassLoader = true
+    // use the plugin class loader before the core class loader, defaults to false pluginFirstClassLoader = true

-    // Optional list of package prefixes that your plugin doesn't want to see from core. maskClasses = 'groovy.grape org.apache.commons.codec'
+    // optional list of package prefixes that your plugin doesn't want to see from core maskClasses = 'groovy.grape org.apache.commons.codec'

-    // Optional version number from which this plugin release is configuration-compatible. compatibleSinceVersion = '1.1.0'
+    // optional version number from which this plugin release is configuration-compatible compatibleSinceVersion = '1.1.0'

-    // The developers section is optional, and corresponds to the POM developers section. developers {
+    // the developers section is optional, and corresponds to the POM developers section developers {
         developer {
             id 'abayer'